Discount Dental Programs (Dental Savings Plans)

 - Many programs will offer you a network of dentists to choose from.

 - If your program provides you with an ID card, you will show it when you visit the dentist.

 - You pay for each dental service you receive, at a discounted rate based on the program you bought.
 For example, you may pay a part of the cost for your oral exams, teeth cleanings, routine X-rays, each cavity filling, and so forth.

 - Often, claims are done for you—saving you the hassle of paperwork.

-- At the end of the year, the program expires.
+- At the end of the year, the dental savings plan (or program) expires.

-When you’re considering how to spend your money on dental care, it’s important to be aware of the advantages and disadvantages of discount dental programs.
+When you’re considering how to spend your money on dental care, it’s important to be aware of the advantages and disadvantages of discount dental plans.

 It depends on your situation and needs.
 Here are some questions to ask yourself when deciding whether to buy a discount dental program vs. traditional dental plan.

 Who are you covering?

 Is it just yourself, or is it your whole family?
 Costs add up.
 If your whole family is going to need all their preventive care, as well as other services like teeth extraction and fillings for cavities, you’ll want to do the math.
 Remember, “discount” doesn’t mean free.